mathialo/simpleinvoice/README.md

 ### Examples
-[Example 1](https://github.com/mathialo/simpleinvoice/blob/master/examples/english.pdf) (plain LateX, using article class) and [example 2](https://github.com/mathialo/simpleinvoice/blob/master/examples/norwegian.pdf) (with more styling, using memoir class).
+[Example 1](https://github.com/mathialo/simpleinvoice/blob/master/examples/english.pdf) (plain LaTeX, using article class) and [example 2](https://github.com/mathialo/simpleinvoice/blob/master/examples/norwegian.pdf) (with more styling, using memoir class).
 See the "examples" folder in the repo for the source code for these examples.

 ### Installation